Sticking With a Frugal Lifestyle Month After Month

 Congratulations on your decision to improve your lifestyle and your wisdom to recognize that it will take determination and a good plan to make it work.
 Let’s see if we can’t give you some tools to help you achieve your frugal goals.

-There are a number of benefits of doing some group frugal living activities.
+There are several benefits of doing some group frugal living activities.
 You’ll develop new friends who will encourage your journey.
 That’s especially helpful in a world where many measure themselves and others based on material possessions.

 You’ll also find that groups tend to create their own excitement and momentum.
 That’s important to help keep you motivated.

 Form a frugal living group.
 Find some like-minded people.
-Agree to meet in person or online on a regular basis.
+Agree to meet in person or online regularly.
 Share your goals and how you plan to achieve them.
-Then report back as you make progress (or fail to make progress).
+Then, report back as you make progress (or fail to make progress).

 If sharing finances with a group is too public for you, choose someone you know and trust to hold you accountable.
 Studies show that we’re much more likely to attain a goal if we tell someone else about it.